The Bauhinia Tree

 Mesmerized by the beauty of this unique fuchsia flower, he took a cutting and brought it back to France with him in order to study it.
 The flower is a cross between two known species: Bauhinia variegate and Bauhinia purpurea and its uniqueness is that it is sterile and can only reproduce itself with the help of humans.

-It is indeed believed that all Bauhinia flowers found in Hong Kong nowadays are descendant of the same tree.
+It is indeed believed that all Bauhinia flowers found in Hong Kong nowadays are descendants of the same tree.

 For those of you who are keen gardeners, Bauhinias like fertile and well-drained soils.
 They thrive in warmer climates and do best in the sun.
 Given the right conditions, Bauhinia blakeana is very easy to grow and will make the joy of most novice gardeners!
 The flowers bloom from early November to the end of March.